cryostatio/cryostat-legacy/HTTP_API.md

     **SAVE**

-    Saves a recording in a target JVM to persistent storage.
+    Saves a recording in a target JVM to archive.
     The default directory used is `/flghtrecordings`, but the environment variable `CONTAINER_JFR_ARCHIVE_PATH` can be used to specify a different path.